Nexsas

 </Fragment>

-YourPageName.displayName = 'YourPageName';
+YourPageName.displayName = 'YourPageName'

-export default YourPageName;
+export default YourPageName

-Create a directory for your page components:
+Create a folder for your page components:

 mkdir src/components/your-page-name